hcilab/wams/report.md

  The result is a practical application of [Zeno's Dichotomy,](https://en.wikipedia.org/wiki/Zeno's_paradoxes#Dichotomy_paradox) as half of the remaining value from each original update is theoretically applied at each subsequent update until the user ends the gesture.
+If the gesture where to continue indefinitely, theoretically the full value from each update would get applied.

 Practically, this means that the emitted values have some inertia and thus are significantly less prone to the jumpiness that is otherwise observed.
-Also each update is only effectively included in perhaps a dozen or so subsequent updates before the finite precision of floating point numbers wipes out any remaining value from the update.
+Additionally each update is only effectively included in a few dozen or so subsequent updates before the finite precision of 64-bit floating point numbers wipes out any remaining value from the update.
+There also appears to be a limited amount of drift, owing perhaps to floating point errors incurred by the division operation.

 ![Example of jitter and smoothing while rotating]( ./data/Rotation.png){height=70%}